BXS-Archipelago/far-east-cc-ms4/build_record.md

+## FECC Record of Build
+### By Brian Smyth

 The Build record is to keep a track of the steps followed in the creation of this project.
 This happens for two reasons :
 -1.
 To support version control and track the progress and/or current status of the project.
 -2.
 For future record to keep a log of the events involved in creating the site.

+I hope it may help others who wish to create a similar website, but it should be noted that it is bullet point summary of events, not a concise notation of every minutae.
+Thank you,
+Brian Smyth
+________________
+________________
 ## Chapter 1
 - create git repository using code institute template
 - create initial mock-up wireframes on Balsamiq as guidelines
 - Select color scheme and font choices for project
 - Create style.html and colors.css to display color chart and fonts.
 - Begin Readme file
 - Initial Commit
 - pip3 install Django
 - django-admin startproject far_east_cc .
 - touch .gitignore to safely hold *.sqlite and *.pyc and __pycache__
 - python3 manage.py runserver to view the server opening on port 8000
 - python3 manage.py migrate to run the initial migrations
 - python3 manage.py createsuperuser to create an Admin log-in and password.
 - Commit work thus far.

 ## Chapter 2
 - Django Allauth for creating user authentication, registration and account management.
 - pip3 install django-allauth
 - update settings.py with allauth requirements in INSTALLED_APPS
 - under authentication backends, add : SITE_ID = 1
 - add : "import path, include" & path('accounts', include ('allauth'.urls)) to urlpatterns in urls.py
 - runserver
 - Navigate to admin (ignoring the first error message)
 - Under Sites change name to fecc.example.Com
 - Change Display name to FarEast CarCare for social media referencing
 - settings.py ... set EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'   (to temporarily log emails to console)
 - add email authentication for usernames & emails, mandatory email registration, minimum username length etc.
 - login redirect to "/success"
 - runserver, navigate to /accounts/login and try log in.
 Email Verification Message should be present.
 - Return to admin login to enter and select email verified.
 - navigate to /accounts/login and repeat.
 You will  get 404 but path sill be success in url
 - LOGIN_REDIRECT_URL = '/'  (remove success from url)
 - pip3 freeze > requirements.txt
 - create templates/ allauth directories
 - Commit work thus far.

 ## Chapter 3
 - cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth
 - with the Allauth templates installed, remove tests and openid folders.
 -in the Templates folder, create base.html
 - include bootstrap starter template and the following meta in the head :
 -  <meta http-equivalent="X_UA-Compatible" content="ie=edge">
 - put {% load static %} at the top to load static files.
 - Commit work thus far
 - Create block/endblock jinja for core css and js in base.html
 - Also create blocks for page_header, content, postloadjs
 - Create if messages/endif in base.html
 - Commit work thus far
 - Create HOME app using python3 manage.py startapp home
 - Create templates directory inside home with new index.html file
 - add extends 'base.html' and load static
 - Test: Create tester h1 to check bootstrap, etc is working.
 - Test Result: Succesful, H1 is displayed.
 - In views.py define index view to render index template.
 - create a new urls.py in the home app and copy in all from the project urls.py
 - in home urls.py use *urlpatterns = [path('', views.index, name='home') ]*
 - in project urls.py include the *path('', include('home.urls'))*
 - add home to installed apps in Settings.
 - In Template Dirs setting, add home app and templates directory. os.path.join(BASE_DIR, 'templates'), os.path.join(BASE_DIR, 'templates', 'allauth')
 - Commit work thus far.

 ## Chapter 4
 - create static/css/base.css
 - Move css color palette and fonts to main css file.
 - Delete colors.css and style.html as no longer required
 - create templates/home/index.html
 - Begin Sliding nav-bar
 - attach Font Awesome CDN in style links
 - Add global site styles to Headings, Paragraphs, Body etc for responsiveness.
 - Commit work thus far.
 - Base.html : Create Header bar to contain site tools such as search, shopping cart, login
 - Base.Html : Create Side-Sliding navbar separately for links.
 - Retaining some Bootstrap for now, create Search form on header bar.
 - Font Awesome User icon, create My Account link as bootstrap dropdown
 - Use logout, signup, login jinja on base.html to adopt Allauth URLs in the url.py file at project level.
 - Create shopping Cart icon with IF Grand Total jinja sequences to check for shopping activity.
 -runserver shows all text and links, but no css yet.
 *See bugs.txt #1 for fix.
 - fixed CSS and JS bug.
 - updated base.html with less Bootstrap dependencies.
 - Commit work thus far

 ## Chapter 5